Martin Ney: Search and arrest

 Despite a thorough investigation of the victims' relatives and acquaintances, as well as a mass DNA testing of hundreds of men from northern Germany, Ney initially went undetected.
 Special commissions from Germany, France and the Netherlands worked closely together in the case.
 The police looked into 7,800 clues without any major breakthrough.

 The perpetrator and his crimes were also made public several times on television, including special broadcasts from stern TV, Spiegel TV, Ungeklärte Morde and Galileo.
 In addition, reports of the crimes were broadcast three times on Aktenzeichen XY… ungelöst.
 However, viewers were unable to provide authorities with any crucial information.

 In August 2010, a witness who had seen an old documentary on the Internet about the murders contacted the police.
 He claimed to have seen the culprit along with the victim Dennis Klein sitting in a car on a forest path in the early morning while he was running track near the abduction site.
 A "situation sketch" of the suspect was drafted and published on 10 February 2011.

 On 15 April 2011, police announced the arrest of a suspect.
 The crucial clue had come from a previous victim who had been abused by a masked offender in his childhood home in 1995.
 The victim recognized the offender from the police sketch as a supervisor at a youth camp they had attended years ago, leading the police to arrest Ney.
 Ney, then 40 years old, had lived in Bremen until September 2000, and confessed to the murders after the first interrogations.
 He admitted to killing Jahr, Rostel and Klein and abusing about 40 other children.
-He was also suspected of murdering Coulom and a Dutch boy Nicky Verstappen, but denied involvement in both cases.
+He was also suspected of murdering Coulom in France and Nicky Verstappen in the Netherlands, but denied involvement in both cases.
 In 2020, a Dutch man was convicted of kidnapping and sexual abuse that lead to Verstappen's death in 1998.